saustin-dev/openjam2020/README.md

 g++ -o "Game" "Game.cpp" -lm -lSDL2 -lSDL2_mixer -lSDL2_image -lSDL2_ttf
 or for the level editor:
 g++ -o "LevelEditor" "LevelEditor.cpp" -lm -lSDL2 -lSDL2_mixer -lSDL2_image -lSDL2_ttf
+On older systems you may need to add the option -std=c++11.

 Then run with ./LevelEditor or ./Game